akshaygupta99/www-chapter-canberra/index.md

 # Industry Insights
 No cybersecurity professional would feel complete without latest Industry insights and we will aim to hold various Industry leaders led sessions/talks from time to time.

-# Chapter Rules and Policies
-Chapters are led by local leaders in accordance with the [Chapter Leader Handbook](/www-policy/rules-of-procedure/chapter-handbook).
-Financial contributions should only be made online using the authorized online donation button.
+# Chapters Policy
+Chapter is run in accorance to OWASP policy https://owasp.org/www-policy/operational/chapters

+# Speaker
 To be a SPEAKER at ANY OWASP Chapter in the world simply review the [speaker agreement](/www-policy/speaker-agreement) and then contact the local chapter leader with details of what OWASP Project, independent research, or related software security topic you would like to present.

 # Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.